By: Marilyn L. Davis

 - Can I use and not get caught?

-Unfortunately, this first relief, enthusiasm, and gratitude wanes if we are not making other changes, see favorable outcomes from our changes, or find value from being in recovery.
+Unfortunately, this first relief, enthusiasm, and gratitude wane if we are not making other changes, see favorable outcomes, or find value in recovery.

 There Goes the Gratitude

-Instead of remaining grateful though, we get angry that people are suggesting that we give up friends who still use; give us directions for changes, and expect us to be happy, joyous, and free.
+Instead of remaining grateful, though, we get angry that people suggest that we give up friends who still use, give us directions for changes, and expect us to be happy, joyous, and free.
+We stop listening to them.

 Good Attitudes Are Not Always Grins and Giggles

-Having a positive attitude towards your recovery and making a commitment to your recovery are both vital to the process.
-Some people think that having a positive attitude means that you have to like what is happening to you at this point.
+Having a positive attitude towards your recovery will help you follow through on your commitment to recover.
+Some people think that having a positive attitude means that you have to like what is happening to you at all times.

-The reality is that most people, who are successful in their recovery, would tell you that they were scared and distrustful when they first got into recovery but were willing to cooperate to change their lives.
+The reality is that most people, who are successful in their recovery, would tell you that they were scared and distrustful when they first got into recovery.
+But rather than act on those feelings and leave, they decided to change their attitudes and cooperate to save their lives.

-When you entered into the program or called inquiring about help, your attitude and commitment was important.
-You probably had a positive attitude—perhaps scared, but willing to make an effort.
+When you entered the rooms or called treatment inquiring about help, your attitude and commitment were critical.
+You probably had a positive attitude—perhaps scared but willing to make an effort.
 You may even have stated that you would do “anything” to become and stay clean.

 - Write about your past life